altercation/solarized/README.md

 *   **Git repo:**

-    The full git repository is at: <https://github.com/altercation/solarized>
+    The full git repository is at: <https://github.com/altercation/solarized>.
+    Get it using the following command:

+        $ git clone git://github.com/altercation/solarized.git

 *   **Vim only:**